-11.14 Adjusting the spring preload of the fork (All EU models)
+11.14 Adjusting the spring preload of the fork

-- Turn T-grips 1 counterclockwise all the way.

-✓ The marking +0 aligns with the right wing.
+- Turn T-grips 1 counterclockwise all the way. - ✓ The marking +0 aligns with the right wing.

 Make the adjustment by hand only.
 Do not use a tool.
 Make the same adjustment on both fork legs.